-The brilliant Rise of the Guardians animated film gives Jack Frost his very own back story – a highly recommended watch, if you haven’t seen it before – but I have always imagined that, like so much folklore, the Jack Frost legend is rooted in the ancient mists of time.
+The brilliant Rise of the Guardians animated film gives Jack Frost his very own back story – highly recommended, if you haven’t seen it before – but I have always imagined that the Jack Frost legend is rooted in the ancient mists of time.
 I love a bit of myth and legend, so I thought I’d look into it.

-To my great surprise, there’s actually no mention of Jack Frost in English literature before 1734, when he appears in a book called ‘Round About Our Coal Fire, or Christmas Entertainments’.
+I was surprised to learn that there’s no mention of Jack Frost in English literature before 1734, when he appears in a book called ‘Round About Our Coal Fire, or Christmas Entertainments’.
 This charming book is apparently concerned with “Some Curious Memoirs of Old Father Christmas; Shewing what Hospitality was in Former Times, and how Little There Remains of it at Present.”
-(So clearly, the talent for reminiscing about the Old Days is not a new one.)
-In the early chapters, the author describes the season as “when Jack Frost commonly takes us by the Nose”.
-The presence of this idiom suggests that it was a phrase in common use at the time, and familiar to the audience, although there is no other mention of him in literature that survives; not even in that great father of common parlance himself, Will Shakespeare.
+(So, the desire to reminisce about The Old Days is not a new one.)
+The author describes the winter season as “when Jack Frost commonly takes us by the Nose”.
+This suggests that it was a phrase in common use at the time, familiar to the audience, although there is no other mention of Jack in literature that survives; not even in the works of the great Will Shakespeare.

-There are many other winter deities from cultures around the world: in Russia, there’s Grandfather Frost; in Germany, they have Frau Holle, who shakes out a winter blanket over the ground; and there were two frost giants in Norse legend called Jockul and Frosti.
-It’s a possibility that these two names were merged over time to create a single character – but apparently, this is not a widely accepted one.
-Expert opinion suggests that the name ‘Jack’ is more likely to have come from the by-word at the time for ‘lad’ or ‘fellow’ – which also gave rise to phrases such as ‘jack o’lantern’, ‘jack-a-napes’ and ‘jack tar’, which have enjoyed different degrees of longevity in our language phrasebooks.
-If a mischievous little chap was coming out at night to cover the ground with frost, it’s quite likely he would have been nicknamed Jack back then.
+But there are many other winter deities present in cultures around the world: in Russia, there’s Grandfather Frost; in Germany, they have Frau Holle, who shakes out a winter blanket over the ground; and there were two frost giants in Norse legend called Jockul and Frosti.
+It’s possible that these two names were merged over time to create a single character – Jack Frost – but apparently, this is not a wody accepted one.
+Experts suggests that the name ‘Jack’ is more likely to have come from the word at the time for ‘lad’ or ‘fellow’ – which also gave us phrases such as ‘jack o’lantern’, ‘jack-a-napes’ and ‘jack tar’.
+If a mischievous little chap was coming out at night to cover the ground with frost, it’s likely he would have been nicknamed Jack too.

-So although he’s not as ancient as I was expecting, it’s been fascinating to discover that while little Jack may originally have been British, he owes his place in folklore to our friends across the Pond.
+So although he’s not as ancient as I was expecting, it’s been fascinating to discover that while Jack may originally have been British, he mainly owes his place in folklore to our literary friends across the Pond.